 Employees agree that if they are required to work overtime in excess of 44 hours per week, they shall be provided with 1.5 hours of paid time off for each hour worked in excess of 44 hours per week.
-Employees may however be provided with overtime pay rather than paid time off from time to time, at the discretion of the General Manager/Secretary-Treasurer.
+Employees may however be provided with overtime pay rather than paid time off from time to time, at the discretion of the Chief Administrative Officer.

 Accrued time off must be used within 12 months of when it was earned, after which time the Employee will be paid for any accrued but unutilized time.
-An Employee must receive his/her Supervisor's written approval prior to taking accrued paid time off.
+An Employee must receive their Supervisor's written approval prior to taking accrued paid time off.

-Supervisors reporting directly to the General Manager/Secretary-Treasurer, and other Employees who are exempt from the overtime provisions of the Employment Standards Act are not eligible for overtime pay.
+Supervisors reporting directly to the Chief Administrative Officer, and other Employees who are exempt from the overtime provisions of the Employment Standards Act, 2000, are not eligible for overtime pay.